 • You may be running Firebird on Windows and for some reason the local protocol isn't working.
-One rather common cause for this is running Windows Vista, 2003 or XP with terminal services enabled.
-To enable the local protocol, open firebird.conf, uncomment the IpcName parameter and set it to Global\FIREBIRD.
+One rather common cause for this is running Windows with Terminal Services (Remote Desktop Services) enabled and connecting to the server from a different session.
+To enable the local protocol, open firebird. conf, uncomment the IpcName parameter and set it to Global\FIREBIRD.
 Then restart the server.